-As pentesters and hackers, we're going to be working with text frequently—wordlists, configuration files, etc. A lot of this we'll be doing on our own machine, where we have access to whatever editor we prefer.
+As pentesters and hackers, we're going to be working with text frequently — wordlists, configuration files, etc. A lot of this we'll be doing on our machine, where we have access to whatever editor we prefer.
 The rest of it will be on remote machines, where the tools for editing will be limited.
 If nano is installed, we have an easy-to-use terminal text editor, but it isn't very powerful.

 Luckily, most systems will have either Vi or Vim installed.
-Vi simply stands for visual, and is a powerful, fast modal text editor that works in either insert mode (where you're typing inside the document) or normal mode (where you input commands for the session).
-Switching between these sessions is as easy a keystroke, so it's great for those of you who don't like taking your hands of your keyboard.
+Vi stands for visual and is a powerful, fast modal text editor that works in either insert mode (where you're typing inside the document) or normal mode (where you input commands for the session).
+Switching between these sessions is as easy as a keystroke, so it's great for those of you who don't like taking your hands off your keyboard.

-Vim, which stands for Vi IMproved, has all the features of Vi with some wonderful additions that aid in editing source code.
+Vim, which stands for Vi IMproved, has all the features of Vi with some excellent additions that aid in editing source code.
 There's also a comprehensive help system and lots of customization options available.
 Many systems symlink Vi to Vim, including macOS.
-I personally use Vim for all of my editing on remote hosts.
+Personally, Vim is for all of my editing on remote hosts.

-Vim may seem complicated and unintuitive, but don't worry—it feels that way for everyone when they're just starting out.
+Vim may seem complicated and unintuitive, but don't worry — it feels that way for everyone when they're just starting.
 The trick is to keep at it.
-The longer you use Vim, the better you will get with it—to the point where you won't even need to take your hands off the keyboard.
+The longer you use Vim, the better you will get with it — to the point where you won't even need to take your hands off the keyboard.

 Our first step is to configure Vim.
 Since we'll generally be working with code or configuration, we'll want line numbering and syntax highlighting on.
 Vim can be configured by editing the .vimrc file in your home directory.

 Open up a terminal emulator such as iTerm, and ensure you are at your home directory with the command: